 Safety and security

-Crime levels in Maldives are relatively low, but petty crime, including the theft of goods left unattended on the beach or in hotel rooms, does occur.
+Most visitors to the Maldives stay in “resort hotels” where crime levels are relatively low.
+Nevertheless petty crime, including the theft of goods left unattended on the beach or in hotel rooms, does occur.
 You should take care of your valuables and other personal possessions, especially when travelling in Malé.
 Use safe deposit boxes on island resorts.

-Gang related violence including knife crime in locally populated areas, including the capital Malé, has increased recently.
+Away from the exclusive resort islands, gang related violence including knife crime has increased recently , including in the capital Malé and in Hulhumale.
 There is no evidence that British nationals are being targeted.
-You should be vigilant when travelling to areas outside of resorts.
+You should be vigilant when travelling to areas outside of resort islands.

 Recent piracy attacks off the coast of Somalia and in the Gulf of Aden, highlight that the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
 Reports of attacks on local fishing dhows in the area around the Gulf of Aden and Horn of Africa continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that all sailing yachts under their own passage should remain out of the designated High Risk Area or face the risk of being hijacked and held hostage for ransom.
 For more information and advice, see our Piracy and armed robbery at sea page.